 Riad ChiChi is a quaint, charming riad centrally located in the heart of Marrakech.
 It is a simple and classic riad, with white-washed walls and splashes of vibrant blue throughout.
 Intricate Moroccan lamps hang from the ceilings of the spacious, modern rooms.

 If being in the center of the bustling medina is not your cup of tea, the Riad Ariha is farther north in a less touristy part of town.
 Similar in style to the ChiChi, this riad has a beautiful central courtyard with lush greenery growing up the walls and windows covered in intricately patterned shutters.
 You can’t go wrong with either option!

-TIP: Keep small change on you to tip the kitchen staff, the housekeepers, and any other helpful hotel staff members.
+Tip: Keep small change on you to tip the kitchen staff, the housekeepers, and any other helpful hotel staff members.

-- Tajine – a variety of meats and vegetables are slow cooked inside of a clay pot with a conical lid.
+- Tajine – a variety of meats and vegetables are slow-cooked inside of a clay pot with a conical lid.
 Beef, lamb, chicken, and meatball tajines are incredibly common and can be found at almost any restaurant serving Moroccan food.

-- Couscous – consisting of very small steamed balls of crushed durum wheat semolina (resembling rice), usually served with stew spooned on top and some type of meat with vegetables.
+- Couscous – consisting of very small steamed balls of crushed durum wheat semolina (resembling rice), usually served with a stew spooned on top and some type of meat with vegetables.

 - Moroccan Soup – a thick, creamy soup made of chickpeas.
 It is served in most restaurants and by many street vendors all over the old city.

 - Msemen – flattened square-shaped dough is kneaded together with a mixture of peppers, onion, and tomato and then grilled, rolled, and eaten on the go!
 You can find a few street food msemen vendors around the Medina.